 1. All the characters — no exceptions

 We tend to have multiple accounts online, so going with the least resistance point is why many create passwords that are easy to remember.
 Anything beyond that can not only be a struggle to come up with, but it can be even harder to remember.

 For a more successful password, create one using a complex combination of letters, numbers and alternating capitalization.
-In this case, a phrase like “Bingo123” would be much better off as “biNg01789.”
-As you can see, the casing is alternated among the letters and the numbers no longer follow an exact sequence.
+In this case, a phrase like “Bingo123” would be much better as “biNg01789.”
+As you can see, the casing is alternated among the letters, and the numbers no longer follow an exact sequence.

 The more random or complex your password appears, the harder it will be to guess.
 Naturally, using a more diverse palette of characters gives hackers more chances to fail when guessing your code.
 Don’t make the job easy for them!

-Rule #2: Think bigger
+2. Think bigger

 So, to remember your code, take the phrase “Cubs won the World Series in 2016” and abbreviate it to “cwtwsi2016.”
-Substitute some characters and cases, and you’ll have “cwTw$i2016” — a far more complex password that is not only hard to guess but easy for you to remember.
+Substitute some characters and cases, and you’ll have “cwTw$i2016” — a far more complex password that is hard to guess but easy to remember.

-Rule #4: Being different is key
+3. Being different is key

 On average, people usually have at least one social network they’re a part of, a bank that they frequently access, service accounts for utilities, cloud storage, app store passwords and several more accounts for their online activities.

 When a hacker cracks a password correctly, they attempt to use it on multiple platforms to see if it works.
-Unfortunately, it’s all-too-common for their efforts to be successful.
+Unfortunately, it’s all too common for their efforts to be successful.

 There’s a problem with that method.
-It’s not difficult for a hacker to get their hands on that information.
+It’s not difficult for hackers to get their hands on that information.
 It could be as simple as checking your social media profiles to get those answers.